prajwalpatil31/LibertyTableTop/LibertyTableTop1/README.txt

 Run and test the application.

 Write the method in the controller class.

 Prajwal Patil 2025-02-20

 Pull the repository, and updated the repository.

+Add the route path for the aboutUs page and test it.

+Add the route path for the ProductCatalog page and test it.